Amur: Wildlife

 It is believed there are at least 123 species of fish from 23 families inhabiting the Amur.
 The majority are of the Gobioninae subfamily of Cypriniformes, followed in number by Salmonidae.
 Several of the species are endemic.
 Pseudaspius and Mesocottus are monotypic genera found only in the Amur and some nearby coastal rivers.
 Other animals inhabiting this region include the Amur falcon, Amur leopard and Amur tiger; while some notable local flora include Amur cork tree, Amur maple and the Amur honeysuckle.

 Four species of the Acipenseridae family can be found: the kaluga, Amur sturgeon, Sakhalin sturgeon and sterlet.
 The Kaluga and Amur sturgeon are endemic.
 The sterlet was introduced from the Ob in the 1950s.
-This region is home to the Kaluga fish (Acipenseriformes).
+This region is home to the kaluga fish (Acipenseriformes).

 Direction

-Flowing across northeast Asia for over 4444 km (including its two tributaries), from the mountains of northeastern China to the Sea of Okhotsk (near Nikolayevsk-na-Amure), it drains a remarkable watershed that includes diverse landscapes of desert, steppe, tundra, and taiga, eventually emptying into the Pacific Ocean through the Strait of Tartary, where the mouth of the river faces the northern end of the island of Sakhalin.
+Flowing across northeast Asia for over 4444 km (including its two tributaries), from the mountains of northeastern China to the Sea of Okhotsk (near Nikolayevsk-na-Amure), it drains a watershed that includes diverse landscapes of desert, steppe, tundra, and taiga, eventually emptying into the Pacific Ocean through the Strait of Tartary, where the mouth of the river faces the northern end of the island of Sakhalin.

 The Amur has always been closely associated with the island of Sakhalin at its mouth, and most names for the island, even in the languages of the indigenous peoples of the region, are derived from the name of the river: "Sakhalin" derives from a Tungusic dialectal form cognate with Manchu sahaliyan ("black", as in sahaliyan ula, "Black River"), while Ainu and Japanese "Karaputo" or "Karafuto" is derived from the Ainu name of the Amur or its mouth.
 Anton Chekhov vividly described the Amur in writings about his journey to Sakhalin Island in 1890.

 The average annual discharge varies from 6000 m3/s (1980) to 12000 m3/s (1957), leading to an average 9819 m3/s or 310 km3 per year.
 The maximum runoff measured occurred in Oct 1951 with 30700 m3/s whereas the minimum discharge was recorded in March 1946 with a mere 514 m3/s.